 Other than Asia, the cartoon was aired in Central and South America, Europe, in the Arabic-speaking world, Russia and Israel.
 In the United States, in 1985 Turner Broadcasting System secured the broadcasting rights for 50 episodes.
 However, they have never been aired.
 Rumour has it that the TV producers disliked Nobita’s apparent dependence on Doraemon, which might have an adverse influence on US children.
 The book version was published in Hong Kong, Taiwan, China, Korea, Vietnam, Malaysia, Singapore, Thailand, Indonesia, Cyprus, Italy, Spain, and France.
 In Vietnam, the pirated version sold over ten million copies.
 Based on the estimated lost royalties, a Doraemon Educational Children Fund was founded in Vietnam.

 - Admission: 1,000 JPY adults, 700 JPY High School and Junior High School students, 500 JPY children (tickets can be purchased at Lawson convenience stores)

 - Hours: daily, admission four times a day, at 10:00, 12:00, 14:00 and 16:00

 - Transportation: public transportation is recommended since there is no parking; a shuttle bus runs from Noborito Station on JR Nambu line or the Odakyu line.
-You can walk from Shukugawara Station of JR Nambu line.
+You can walk from Shukugawara Station on JR Nambu line.
 One way costs 200 JPY for adults, but you can buy a day pass for 400 JPY.
-There is a bicycle parking, so you can go there by bicycle, too.
+There is a bicycle parking so that you can go there by bicycle, too.

 - Restaurant: There is a café in the museum, but it is quite crowded and admittedly a bit pricey.